 Treated water service to parcels in new pump zones would only be applicable for areas with no upstream treated or raw water facility restrictions.
-The District reserves the right to limit service to the new pump zones if this expansion leads to upstream facility expansions, which are not cost effective or are not reasonably reimbursed through collection of the District's standard capacity charge.
+The District reserves the right to limit service

 10.10.03 Design Considerations

 In establishing a new pump zone, it will be the District's goal to minimize the size of pumps required to provide adequate service and to limit customer water outages.
 In most cases, a storage tank will be required to provide fire flow, peak hour demands as well as emergency storage.
 The physical size of the pump station, transmission main or storage tank may exceed the needs of the developer's property in order that additional parcels can be served.
 In order to adequately serve the new pump zone, the required storage tank site may be located outside of the developer's property.
 Installation cost of these facilities will be solely the responsibility of the developer subject to District participation and reimbursement per Sections 10.10.04 and 10.10.05.
 The developer is also responsible for all costs associated with the installation of the pipeline extension and any other appropriate fees and charges as set forth in these Regulations.